cyruscyliu/cyruscyliu.github.io/docs/books/syssec_research_book/p4-knowledge-for-research.md

----
-date: 2025-04-18
-categories:
-    - how-to-do-research-series
----

-# Doing Research - Part 4: Build the knowledge database
+# Doing Research - Part 4: Build the Knowledge Database

 I'd like to build the knowledge database which can be accessed by any system security scholars, which will save a lot of their time.